Disgraced Suarez goes home, Brazil feel pressure

 Saturday will see the 16 reduced to 14, with Suarez's team mates taking on Colombia in Rio de Janiero.

-For all his histrionics, the striker's talents are undeniable and his absence makes Colombia strong favorites to progress to a first quarter-final.
+For all his histrionics, the striker's talents are undeniable and his absence makes Colombia strong favourites to progress to a first quarter-final.

 The Colombians easily topped Group C with three wins inspired by the form of James Rodriguez, but they have vowed not to under-estimate their embattled opponents.